How to Create Simple Firebase Contact Form

 Here you can take a look at the code example and copy it.

-The trick: You have to change your form and input classes according to your template.
+Alert: You have to change your form and input classes according to your template.
 In my template, I have only one input for the email.

 Leave a comment if you need instructions from me on where to find it.